-Since its inception in 2003, TCOG has provided training and presentations to more than 2,400 people and offered on-the-spot free guidance to more than 1,200 citizens and journalists.
+Since its inception in 2003, TCOG has provided training and presentations and offered on-the-spot free guidance through its HelpLine to thousands of ordinary citizens, journalists, members of nonprofit organizations and government officials.
 It has conducted research into open government issues, providing information about access issues to citizens, journalists and lawmakers.

 The audit results were widely shared.
 A legislative study committee was created, and in 2008, the Legislature passed the first improvements in public records laws in 25 years.

 Before the change, officials did not have to cite a legal basis for denying records and there were no rules regarding fees, allowing government officials to essentially discourage requests through copying costs.
 The law also ushered in a new deadline for government officials to respond to public records request.